Data Wrangling

 Name: RTE, dtype: int64

-These routes are numbered so they don’t match the names C, D, and E from the original description of the problem.
+These routes are numbered and don’t match the names C, D, and E from the original description of the problem.
 This issue involves another aspect of data wrangling: we need to dig up information that connects the route letters and numbers.
 We can get this info from the Seattle transit site.
-Yet another part of wrangling is to translate data values into ones that are easier to understand so we replace the route numbers with their letters.
+Yet another part of wrangling is to translate data values into ones that are easier to understand, so we replace the route numbers with their letters:

 We can also create new columns in the table that help us in our investigations.
 For example, we can use the scheduled and actual arrival times to calculate how late a bus is.
 To do this requires some work with date and time formats, which is covered in Chapter 9.